 The Republic of Childhood is a direct response to teachers, parents, librarians and, of course, kids themselves who desire a more intensive writing experience where kids are front and centre in the delivery of books, stories and the writing life.

-The Republic of Childhood launches on Universal Children’s Day, and the anniversary of the Convention on the Rights of the Child, November 20th 2017.
+The Republic of Childhood was launched on Universal Children’s Day, and the anniversary of the Convention on the Rights of the Child, November 20th, 2017.

 Putting Children First

-Creativity, curiosity and innovation come natural to children.
+Creativity, curiosity and innovation come naturally to children.
 The Republic of Childhood is a space where these natural gifts are nourished and protected in a safe and loving environment.

 We are indebted to the tireless work and inspiration of Senator Landon Pearson who, for almost half a century, has been a devoted champion of the well-being and rights of the child.